 Corneal foreign body removal

 A very satisfying procedure!
 Metal projectile injury (from grinding, sanding, hammering) is extremely common.
 If these particles do not penetrate deeply into the cornea, they are often easily removed with a 25-30 gauge needle or jewelers forceps.
-We try to remove metallic projectiles within six hours due to the risk of a long-standing “rust ring” formation if the metal is left on the eye too long.
+Metallic projectiles should be removed within six hours to reduce the risk of a long-standing “rust ring” from forming.
 You can use a corneal burr tool to polish the surface, especially if the foreign body is located near the visual axis.
 If a foreign body is particularly deep, steroids can be considered to prevent scarring.
 If it is too deep to remove with a needle or forceps, take the patient to the OR.

 Contact lens wear